-Choosing your estate planning attorney is important.
-Due to its personal and emotional process, having an attorney is a must.
+Choosing your estate planning attorney is a very personal process.
 Here are a few questions you should ask your estate planning lawyer to see if they are the right person for the job.

 Why did they choose estate planning as their specialty?

 What is their process?

 What information do you need to give them?